kamalbuilds/ava-the-ai-agent/README.md

 > Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Sui , Avalanche , Mode , Arbitrium , Sei, powered by Brian AI and LangChain.

-- Users can manage their defi portfolio with their risk parameters and portfolio balance
-- Provides real-time feedback and execution status

 ## 🎯 Problem Statement
 Managing DeFi portfolios across multiple protocols across different chains can be complex and time-consuming.